bilde2910/FreeField/docs/webhooks/tokenref.rst

    followed by the nickname of the user who reported field research.

-For more information on what localization tokens and arguments are, please refer to Internationalization in the developer documentation.
+For more information on what localization tokens and arguments are, please refer to :doc:`/dev/i18n` in the developer documentation.

 .. tip:: Support for substitution of localization tokens was created in order
          for FreeField to support multiple languages out of the box for